 □ Submit your written complaint to the following address: Cigna Healthcare, Attn: Medicare Grievance Dept., P.O.
-Box
+Box us.
+If you put your complaint in writing, we will respond to your complaint in writing.

 □ For standard grievances received in writing, we will respond to you in writing within 30 calendar days of receipt of your written grievance.
 For expedited grievances, we must decide and notify you within 24 hours (see fast complaint below).